huajiqaq/nanohttpd/README.md

 ### Nanolets

 Nanolets are like servlets only that they have a extremely low profile.
 They offer an easy to use system for a more complex server application.
-This text has to be extended with an example, so for now take a look at the unit tests for the usage. <https://github.com/NanoHttpd/nanohttpd/blob/master/nanolets/src/test/java/org/nanohttpd/junit/router/AppNanolets.java>
+This text has to be extended with an example, so for now take a look at the unit tests for the usage. <https://github.com/huajiqaq/nanohttpdx/blob/master/nanolets/src/test/java/org/nanohttpd/junit/router/AppNanolets.java>

-## Status

-We are currently in the process of stabilizing NanoHTTPD from the many pull requests and feature requests that were integrated over the last few months.
-The next release will come soon, and there will not be any more "intended" major changes before the next release.
-If you want to use the bleeding edge version, you can clone it from Github, or get it from sonatype.org (see "Maven dependencies / Living on the edge" below).

 ## Project structure